developerHet/reaction-animation/README.md

 ## Feedback

-If you have any feedback, please reach out to us at hetpatel2312.hp@gmail.com
+If you have any feedback, please reach out to me at hetpatel2312.hp@gmail.com

 ## 🚀 About Me
-I'm a sofware developer developer...
+I'm a sofware developer...

 ## 🔗 Links